Pabelpm/CleanMarvelCharacters/README.md

 #### Data
 With the repository and data sources, local and remote.
 Repository is tested with mockito
+Repository call first to localDataSource and then if is empty call to the server and save the response.

 #### UsesCases
 With the cases that the presenter or viewModel need